 MYTH 4: Long Points Are Where You Win

-When you look at the win/loss record in long rallies of 9+ shots, it’s clear that advantages are very, very slim.
-It’s very ironic that Sloane Stephens has played the most (124 points), and had no advantage at all (-2 points won).
-Nobody else has played nearly that many – not even Simona Halep, who has played 69 rallies in 9+
+When you look at the win/loss record in long rallies of 9+ shots, it’s clear the advantages are very, very slim.
+It’s ironic that Sloane Stephens has played the most (124 points), and had no advantage at all (-2 points won).
+Nobody else has played nearly that many – not even Simona Halep, who has played 69 rallies in 9+.

 - +11 S. Halep = 40 won / 29 lost

 - +9 P. Martic = 33 won / 24 lost